mitchellmcm27/tectonic-geomorphology-resources/README.md

 ## Open-source geodynamic modelling software

 **[ASPECT](https://github.com/geodynamics/aspect)** Capable of simulating a wide range of geodynamic problems from mantle convection to lithospheric deformation in 2D or 3D.
-Uses a finite element mesh with the option of adapting the mesh resolution based on viscosity contrasts, etc. Highly scalable to 1000+ cores if needed.
+Uses a finite element mesh with the option of adapting the mesh resolution based on viscosity contrasts, etc. Model scenarios are set up through static parameter files.
+Highly scalable to 1000+ cores if needed.
 Free-surface stabilization algorithms are implemented.
 See the [manual](http://www.math.clemson.edu/~heister/manual.pdf).

 **[Underworld 2 and UWGeodynamics](https://github.com/underworldcode/UWGeodynamics)** Uses a particle-in-cell finite element approach for tracking material properties.
-Models are run through a Python interface.
-Free surface stabilization algorithms not yet implemented.
+Model scenarios are set up via a dynamic Python interface.
+Free surface stabilization algorithms not yet implemented natively, but may be possible using post-solve hooks.

 ## Other